As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 The average results from each tool are below.
 As you’ll observe, they’re below optimal and quite disappointing for the needs of today’s websites.

 Essentially, we wanted to test what the speed performance would be like for an average WordPress user.
-A good web hosting plan should constantly be working to improve the performance of their servers regardless of what speed optimizations are done on their user’s websites.

 Unfortunately, Hostgator just doesn’t live up to the top-notch speed performance expected today.